huww98/TimeChart/README.md

   default: d3.rgb(0, 0, 0, 1)

+* visible (boolean): Whether this series is visible

+  default: true

 ### Zoom Options

 These options enable the builtin touch / mouse / trackpad [interaction](#interaction) support.
 The x, y axis can be enabled separately.